 Nooks And Crannies In The Car

 Whether you need to clean your car cup holders or your air vents, cotton swabs can be very useful when cleaning your car.
 The inside console can get a little bit tricky to navigate with all those tight spaces, so recruit a cotton swab if you simply cannot reach something.

 Hair Dryer Lint

 The back of a hairdryer can get linty pretty quickly.
-Recruiting your cotton swabs to gather that lint and dust off the hairdryer so that it performs better is a great place to start.
+Recruiting your cotton swabs to gather that lint and dirt off the hairdryer so that it performs better is a great place to start.